nwolff/cours-NN/enhancements.md

 ## TODO

+- Rename formulaire to questionnaire (on front page)
 - Zero and One : Only enable training buttons when there is a drawing
 - Show what's being fed when training : Either as an overlay on the training zone, or as pixels on the network
 - Disable buttons while training is ongoing or queue them up.
 Maybe show current progress